paulhibbitts/test-docsify-this/README.md

 — J. Maxwell (Director & Associate Professor in the Publishing Program at Simon Fraser University, Canada)

 > Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
 This in turn has lead me to write better docs!
 I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
-— A. Levine aka CogDog (Independent Educational Technologist, Saskatchewan, Canada)
+— A. Levine aka CogDog (Independent Educational Technologist)

 ---